zipvilization/Zipvilization/chapters/territory-world/index.md

 > **8,192**

-The name anticipates a scale at which larger organizational structures can eventually become meaningful.
+The name anticipates a scale at which larger organizational structures may eventually become meaningful.

 But territorial scale alone does not automatically create:

 - government,
 - taxation,
 - politics,
-- macroeconomics.
+- macroeconomics,

-Those systems require their own canonical conditions.
+- or institutions.

 > **A territorial name does not silently implement a political system.**

 ---

-# The Kingdom
+# Kingdom

 The larger foundational scale is: